ChrisEssery/group-project/Portfolio/Conclusion.md

 ## Future work

 There is, we feel, a lot of scope for future work in this area.
 In particular...

+One possible extension concerns adding more games to the platform.
+Originally, we had planned to have four games on the platform.
+However, after scoping the project we realised that this was too ambitious.
+Instead, we decided it would be better to deploy a fully-functioning minimum viable product with two games at an early stage in the agile cycle than to deploy one with more games at the very end of the the lifecycle.

+Another extension concerns

+A further extension concerns

 ### Impact of our work